mhadam/snowplow.wiki-fork/analytics-sdk/Python-Analytics-SDK-Event-Transformer.md

 ## Overview

 The Snowplow enriched event is a relatively complex TSV string containing self-describing JSONs.
 Rather than work with this structure directly, Snowplow analytics SDKs ship with *event transformers*, which translate the Snowplow enriched event format into something more convenient for engineers and analysts.
-Rather than work with this structure directly, Snowplow analytics SDKs ship with *event transformers*, which translate the Snowplow enriched event format into something more convenient for engineers and analysts.

 As the Snowplow enriched event format evolves towards a cleaner [Apache Avro](https://avro.apache.org/)-based structure, we will be updating this Analytics SDK to maintain compatibility across different enriched event versions.